On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Introduction

 In a series of papers J. Wildeshaus has studied motives {\it without weights $m,\dots,n$} for $m\le n\in \z$.
 Those are motives fitting into distinguished triangles of the form $X\to M \to Y$ for $X$ of weight at most $m-1$ and $Y$ of weight at least $n+1$ (i.e., $X\in \cu_{w\le m-1}$ and $Y\in \cu_{w\ge n+1}$ for $w$ being the corresponding Chow weight structure on this motivic category $\cu$).
 Note that $M$ determines its "components" $X$ and $Y$ functorially (in contrast to the case of "ordinary" weight decompositions where $n=m-1$); this yields a way of constructing "new" (and interesting) motives out of old ones.
 If $M$ is without weights $m,\dots,n$ (we write this as $M\in \cu_{w\notin[m,n]}$) then the corresponding factors of the weight filtration vanish for any cohomology of $M$.
 Somewhat amazingly, it is reasonable to expect the following interesting converse to this statement: Deligne's weights for \'etale cohomology "should detect" whether $M\in \cu_{w\notin[m,n]}$ (for motives with rational coefficients; some interesting cases of this conjecture were established in \cite{wildn}, \cite{wildshim}, and \cite{wild}).

-In the current paper we (mostly) study the condition of being without weights $m,\dots,n$ in arbitrary $(\cu,w)$.
+In the current paper we (mostly) study the condition of being without weights $m,\dots,n$ for arbitrary $(\cu,w)$.
 Our main tool is the study of those morphisms that {\it kill these weights}, i.e., of $g\in \cu(M,N)$ "compatible with" certain morphisms $w_{\le n}M\to w_{\le m-1}N$ (we write this as $g\in\mo_{ \cancel{[m,n]}}\cu$).
-We prove that this definition of killing weights for $g$ is equivalent to several other ones; in particular, killing weights is categorically self-dual (in a natural way). $M$ is without weights $m,\dots,n$ if and only if $\id_M\in\mo_{\cancel{[m,n]}}\cu$ (if $\cu$ is Karoubian which is "usually" the case; we take this property for the definition of $\cu_{w\notin[m,n]}$ in general).
+We prove that this definition of killing weights for $g$ is equivalent to several other ones. $M$ is without weights $m,\dots,n$ if and only if $\id_M\in\mo_{\cancel{[m,n]}}\cu$ (if $\cu$ is Karoubian which is "usually" the case; we take this property for the definition of $\cu_{w\notin[m,n]}$ in general).
 Certainly, if $g$ kills weights $m,\dots,n$ then $H(g)$ kills the corresponding factors for any (co)homology $H$ on $\cu$.
 The converse is also true if one considers all representable $H$ here; unfortunately, \'etale cohomology is not sufficient for studying this property for motives.
 Yet we describe a certain class of cohomology theories (on $\cu$) such that $g\in\mo_{[\cancel{ m,n]}}\cu$ if and only if $H(g)=0$ for any theory belonging to this collection.
 For $w$ being the {\it spherical} weight structure on $\shtop$ (the stable homotopy category of spectra) one should take the theories represented by elements of $\shtop[m,n]$ (in the notation of \S3.2 of \cite{marg}, i.e., the homotopy groups of representing objects should vanish in all degrees $\notin[m,n]$; see \S\ref{sshtop} below).
 If $\cu=\dm$ (a "big" motivic category) then the general theory gives representing objects belonging to $\dm[m,n]=\dm^{\tchow\le -m}\cap \dm^{\tchow\ge -n}$ (see Remark \ref{rkwmot}(3)); this is somewhat less satisfactory.